 - 44.1 Public Health

 - 60 Fact-Based

-Hungary scores above the median, but limited testing, efforts to limit press freedom, and modest financial support have weakened its score over time.
+Hungary scores above the median, but limited testing, efforts to limit press freedom, and a very weak stimulus package have weakened its score over time.

 Hungary’s low debt, healthy population, and minimal inequality result in it having relatively strong socio-economic conditions and healthcare capacity.